csaden/csaden.github.io/userexperience/_posts/2016-03-20-consistent-patterns.md

 Ever since making a [Product Design](https://www.udacity.com/course/product-design--ud509) course with Google, I have been fascinated with product design, user experience, and user interface design.
 In particular, I've started becoming more aware about how I use particular software products, the tasks and goals those products help me achieve, and where they fall short.

 While checking my email recently, I encountered a very small problem while using Gmail on my mobile device.
 I'd like to outline that problem in more detail, talk about how it might be alleviated, and highlight why it's important.
-As an aside, I currnetly have an iPhone5 so perhaps the experience is different on other devices.
+As an aside, I currently have an iPhone5 so perhaps the experience is different on other devices.

 # The Problem